 The First Tier Tribunal (Mental Health) in their consideration of those restricted by virtue of MHA section 49 treat each case as if they were on sections 37/41 and as such the same parameters in terms of capacity, risk and discharge planning have to be met before the First Tier Tribunal (Mental Health) will consider recommending the person's case for consideration by the Parole Board.
-At this time information will be considered to determine if a recommendation for the person to remain in hospital should be made to the Secretary of State.

 As such, whilst eventual release into the community of those prison transfer patients who remain in hospital (rather than transferring back to prison) is not affected by the Supreme Court judgment in MM, their access to the Parole Board is.
-The Parole Board will also need to see lawful authorisation of any arrangements amounting to a deprivation of liberty.
-In these cases, Responsible Clinicians should liaise with the patient's Probation Officer who will be able to give more detailed advice on the processes involved.

-(In)capacity is key to discharge
+Capacity is key to discharge

 The Mental Capacity Act 2005 (MCA) provides that a person is assumed to have decisional capacity unless it is established that they lack capacity, and that all practicable steps need to be taken to enable the person to make the decision themselves.
-Helpful guidance is available in this regard from 39 Essex Chambers9.
+Helpful guidance is available in this regard from 39 Essex Chambers7.

-It is currently unlawful for a restricted patient to consent to conditional discharge into community confinement and the First Tier Tribunal (Mental Health) cannot use conditions that singularly or cumulatively amount to a deprivation of liberty given they have no statutory powers to authorise such confinement.
+It is currently unlawful for a restricted patient to consent to conditional discharge into an objective deprivation of liberty and the First Tier Tribunal (Mental Health) cannot impose conditions that singularly or cumulatively amount to a deprivation of liberty given they have no statutory powers to authorise the deprivation of liberty.